sealedsins/torei/content/wiki/index.md

 navigation.title: Wiki
 navigation.order: 3
 template: null
 description: Discover the secrets of Torei and delve into its intriguing culture with Encyclopedia of Torei.
-Explore the fascinating history of this distant planet, learn about its unique fashion and institutions, and immerse yourself in a enigmatic world where everything is possible.
+Explore the fascinating history of this distant planet, learn about its unique fashion and institutions, and immerse yourself in the complex world of dominance and submission.
 ---

 ::wiki-header{icon="fa-solid fa-lines-leaning"}